 To be honest, we didn’t know much about Wilmington, North Carolina at the time we were planning our trip.
-We simply wanted to break up the 8 hour drive from Charleston, SC to Shenandoah National Park.
+We simply wanted to break up the 8 hour drive from Charleston with kids and before hiking in Shenandoah National Park with kids.
 Wilmington was around the halfway point and was on the ocean, so we decided to give it a shot, and we are so glad we did.
 Wilmington turned out to be one of our favorite places in the whole SE USA road trip!

 Here’s our 2 day Wilmington itinerary with kids (aged almost 3 & 5):